Dr W Greg Phillips

-I’m a licensed Professional Engineer and a member of IFIP Working Group 2.7/13.4, the Association for Computing Machinery (ACM), the ACM Special Interest Group on Human-Computer Interaction (SIGCHI), the Institute of Electrical and Electronic Engineers (IEEE), the IEEE Computer Society, and the Luxuriant Flowing Hair Club for Scientists.
+I’m a licensed Professional Engineer, a Senior Member of the the Institute of Electrical and Electronic Engineers (IEEE), and a member of the IEEE Computer Society, the Association for Computing Machinery (ACM), and the Luxuriant Flowing Hair Club for Scientists.

 I hold a Ph.D. in Computer Science from Queen’s University (2006), plus an M.Eng. in Computer Engineering (1994) and a B.Eng. in Engineering Physics (1987), both from the Royal Military College of Canada.

 I served in the Canadian Armed Forces as a Signal Officer for twenty years.
 Since my retirement from the military in 2003 I have cut neither my beard nor my hair.

 In my spare time I like to juggle, ride unicycles, and run long distance (not all at the same time).
 I’m a member of the International Jugglers’ Association, the Kingston Jugglers’ Club, and the Kingston Road Runners Association.

 I am married and have three children, all of whom are awesome.
 My wife Karen is, in my unbiased opinion, the best belly dance teacher in Kingston.

 This web site is not an official publication of the Royal Military College of Canada nor of the Department of National Defence.
 Ce site web n’est pas une publication officielle du Collége militaire royal du Canada ni du Ministère de la défense nationale.